What do you know about container deposits? If you’ve never heard of that term before, this information will excite you.

 As of October 2010, 11 different states have a container deposit.
 Those states are California, Connecticut Delaware, Hawaii, Iowa, Maine, Massachusetts, New York, Oregon and Vermont.
 If you live in one of those 11 states, this might be a perfect side hustle for you, especially if you are a teenager or kid.

-I grew up in small town Maine.
-As a child and teenager, we would collect bottles and cans on the side of the road whenever we could.
+I grew up in a small town Maine.
+As a child and teenagers, we would collect bottles and cans on the side of the road whenever we could.
 We would also save up the bottles, cans and glass in our own homes.

 We would try to fill up several garbage bags worth of cans and bottles.
 Once we had several bags of recyclables, we would visit one of the redemption centers in our town and exchange our bottles and cans for five cents each.

 At five cents per item, it might not sound like a ton of money to an adult.
 However, it can add up pretty quickly.
 Find 100 bottles and get five cents each and you would have $5.
 Find 1,000 cans and redeem them at a nickel each and you will have $50 cash.